Ryadav0654/DSA-Questions/FindDuplicateInArray.md

-# Find duplicate in Array:
+# Find duplicate in Array(More than one elements are duplicate):

 > Question link:
 > https://www.geeksforgeeks.org/problems/find-duplicates-in-an-array/1